Plyometric Workout Rolled Rubber Gym Flooring

 Plyometric Mat Ordering Options

-This highly-shock absorbent plyometric flooring roll measures 3/8 inch in thickness, but we at Greatmats also offer it in a 1/2 inch thickness measurement.
+This highly-shock absorbent plyometric flooring roll measures 3/8 inch in thickness, but we also offer it in a 1/2 inch thickness measurement.
 If you're unsure which thickness will work best for your particular use cases, just contact our knowledgeable and friendly customer service team to gain the advice you need.

 Our five-year manufacturer's limited warranty tells you how confident we are in the unmatched durability of the Plyometric Rubber Roll with 3/8 inch thickness.
 This floor will stand up to the explosive repetitions performed in rigorous athletic workouts, including plyometrics.